ufal/npfl139/tasks/car_racing.md

 The [car_racing.py](https://github.com/ufal/npfl139/tree/master/labs/04/car_racing.py)
 template parses several useful parameters and creates the environment.
-If you want to experience the environment yourselves, you can drive the car using arrows by running the command `python3 -m npfl139.envs.car_racing_interactive`.

 You might find it useful to use a **vectorized version of the environment** for training, which runs several individual environments in separate processes.